Contacts

 Holistic Management

-Medical and psychosocial management for all patients with epilepsy irrespective of their religion, caste or socio-economic status.
+Medical and psychosocial management for all patients with epilepsy irrespective of their religion, caste or socio- economic status.

-Public Awareness
+Public Awarness

 Awareness through print and electronic media.

-Education for Professionals and General Public
+Education for Professionals & General Public

-Capacity building workshops, webinars and conferences for specialists and primary care physicians.
+physicians.
 Customized epilepsy workshops for paramedics, medical school students and general public.

 Research